 The biggest risk of tying to be superwomen is burnout.
 Burnout sneaks up on you.
 You can push through and keep on top of those unrealistic expectations for a while, but then it catches up with you and it hits you big time.
 Physically, mentally and emotionally.

 Just because you can do it all, doesn’t mean you should.

-It is not possible to be your best self, nor thrive in business, when you feel depleted, stressed and exhausted.
+It is not possible to be your best self, nor thrive in small business, when you feel depleted, stressed and exhausted.
 To achieve greatness, to do meaningful work that you love and to make a positive difference to the world, then you need to feel good and to feel good you need to take care of yourself.
 Often this means you need to do less in order to make the space for greatness.
 When you feel good, you can give more to your business and to your customers.

 Remember, superwoman is a fictional character and shouldn’t be used as a role model, she is entertainment only.
 Don’t put too much pressure on yourself, YOU are human, humans have their limitations and that is totally ok.

-4 steps to beat the superwoman syndrome
+4 tips to overcome the superwoman syndrome for small business owners:

 1. Prioritise and eliminate

 You will need to give up things in order to achieve great things, and you will need to give up things to avoid future overload.

 Before you eliminate tasks and activities, you first need to prioritise.
 Work out what is essential and very important for your business and you personally (life shouldn’t be only about business).
 All those essential and important tasks are what you should be focusing your time and energy on.
 Thinking about what you can ‘realistically’ get done, look through the remainder of the items on your to do list and start crossing off things (except for those nurturing activities, we will get to that later).